nishantrpai/baseplay/README.md

 ![Baseplay Logo](baseplay.png)

-🚀 Baseplay is a platform for creating and playing games on the Base blockchain.
+🚀 Baseplay is an alternative to Google Play Games on Base.
+It allows devs to easily add achievements, leaderboards, without having to worry about databases, auth, and security.

+In addition, it allows players to connect their wallets and see their achievements and leaderboard directly on chain.

 ## 🤔 Why?

-💎 People want to use their onchain assets to build games, but managing databases, auth, and security is time-consuming.
+One of my friends is currently building a game on Base, and he mentioned that managing databases, auth, and security is time-consuming.

+Since most of us are used to Google Play Games, I thought of creating a similar experience on Base.

 🏆 Baseplay provides on-chain services like leaderboards and achievements, similar to Google Play Games for Android.